ucfopen/UDOIT/INSTALL_CANVAS.md

 ---
 ## .ENV Setup
-For cloud-hosted canvas instances the default value for the `JWK_BASE_URL` environmental variable will work out of the box.
+For cloud-hosted canvas instances the default value for the `LMS_BASE_DOMAIN` environmental variable will work out of the box.
 If you are not cloud-hosted, you may need to change the value of this variable in `.env.local` to match your canvas instance.

 ---
 ## Install the App